qclaogui/codelab-monitoring/examples/grafana-oncall/README.md

 COMPOSE_EXPERIMENTAL_GIT_REMOTE=true docker compose up -d --remove-orphans
 ```

+> [!IMPORTANT]
 > 😞 Grafana OnCall is available for authorized users only, please sign in to proceed.
-> default log in credentials: `oncall`/`oncall`
+For this example log in credentials: `oncall`/`oncall`.

 Navigate to [http://localhost:3000](http://localhost:3000)